jaredboynton/postman-saml-auth-router/README.md

 - We become responsible for every customer's unique auth flow
 - When auth breaks, it's "Postman's fault" not theirs
 - Requires perpetual support for every implementation
-- Each customer snowflake config becomes our technical debt
+- Each unique customer config becomes our technical debt

 **Operational Nightmare**
 - Every single customer requires internal configuration on our servers